benjilegnard/resum/client/src/content/articles/2021-12-18-a-new-blog-for-the-new-year.md

 ## A new blog for the new year

 Yeah i know it's almost june, but the idea for this was last year.
+(Author note (of 2021, it is now 2023 at the date of publication))

 ### Introduction